mobarski/itsy/SANDBOX.md

 Set the lists of sound (0-63) of all channels.
 If an empty list is specified, that channel is not used for playback. e.g. pyxel.music(0).set([0, 1], [2, 3], [4], [])

+## pq93

+Audio
+sfx i, [channel, [pos, [len]]]
+	★ plays sound effect i.
+	★ channel dictates which of the 4 audio channels should be used; they range from 0..3. a value of -1 will choose an empty channel if available.
+	★ pos specifies which beat to start on.
+	★ len specifies how many beats to play before stopping.
+	★ returns the audio channel used to play the sfx.

+mus [i]
+	★ will play pattern i, or stop all music by default.

+reverb [percent]
+	★ will set """reverb""" to percent, or reset to zero.
+	★ try it out in a cave!

 # text

 ## pyxel